When to visit the vet?

 Although not all causes of Hepatic Encephalopathy are preventable, certain measures can reduce the risk of liver disease.
 A balanced diet and regular veterinary check-ups are important to support liver health.

-Avoiding the use of potentially liver-damaging medications and chemicals can also be helpful.
-In dogs that are genetically predisposed to liver diseases, such as in certain breeds, early monitoring of liver function is advisable.
+Avoiding potentially liver-damaging medications and chemicals can also be helpful.
+For dogs that are genetically predisposed to liver disease, such as certain breeds, early monitoring of liver function is advisable.

-In addition, avoiding toxins that can damage the liver, such as certain mushrooms, plants, and heavy metals, can contribute to preventionPrevention includes measures taken to prevent diseases or injuries.
+In addition, avoiding toxins that can damage the liver—such as certain mushrooms, plants, and heavy metals—can contribute to preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring..
 Regular vaccinations and effective parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
-Parasites can cause a variety of diseases in animals and humans. management support general health and reduce the risk of infections that could affect the liver.
+Parasites can cause a variety of diseases in animals and humans. management support overall health and reduce the risk of infections that could affect the liver.

 Outlook on current research